henrietta-k/adapt-learning-wiki/multilanguage.md

 ### Export/Import
 - Adapt provides export and import functionality via the command line.
 Export commands copy translatable fields into several CSV files to be used in preparing a translation.
 Import commands load translated content from CSV files matching the export format.
+- As of v2.0.11 Adapt provides grunt tasks for export and import of translatable content.
+These commands are most easily run when using the Adapt framework as a stand-alone development environment.
 - Do not confuse this with exporting and importing completed courses.
 These techniques focus on exporting and importing texts, not entire courses.
 - Not all fields are exported for translation.
 Exported fields are marked as translatable in the plug-in's *properties.schema* file.
 Plug-ins that have no *properties.schema* will have no fields exported for translation.
 - Imported content relies on the presence of required plug-ins.
 The import process does not install plug-ins specified by the various language files.